pascal-fb-martin/housedepot/README.md

 ## Web API

+All responses from the HouseDepot server contain the following standard entries:
+- .host: the name of the host that replied.
+- .proxy: if present, the name of the HousePortal proxy to use.
+- .timestamp: the time of this response.

 ```
 GET /depot/all
 ```
 Return the list of all repositories present on this HouseDepot service.

+The response is a JSON structure with the following entries:
+- .repositories: an array of strings.
+Each strin is the root URI for one repository.

 ```
 GET /depot/<name>/all
 ```
 Return the list of all files present in the specified repository, with their current revision and date (i.e. the revision and file for the current version).

+The response is a JSON structure with the following entries:
+- .files: an array of JSON structure items.
+Each item represent one file with the following elements: .name, .rev and .time.

 ```
 GET /depot/<name>/...
 GET /depot/<name>/...?revision=<tag>